Brank01Dev/ProjectManagerV2/README.md

 - ProjectManagerV2 lets you securely add your account and manage only your projects. 📝
 - ProjectManagerV2 uses Laravel Breeze for user authentication. 🪪

-It’s a practice project.

 ---

-# ProjectManagerV2 is still in working progress.
+# 👷🏽ProjectManagerV2 is still in working progress.

 - CSS needs to be polished. 🧼
 - User needs to be able to manage his account. 👨🏽‍💼